-UNL students and non-UNL students wishing to participate for academic credit may enroll in 3 or 6 undergraduate or graduate credit hours for AHIS 286, 496/896.
-Prerequisite is permission of the instructor.
-You will obtain the call number for this course from the academic department.
+UNL students and non-UNL students wishing to participate for academic credit may enroll in 3 undergraduate or graduate credit hours for AHIS 286, 496/896.
+Prerequisite is the permission of the instructor.
+You will obtain the enrollment details from the academic department.
 Required work must be completed by the deadline established by your instructor.

 This program is open to undergraduate and graduate UNL students in good academic standing, as well as students and volunteers outside of UNL.
 We encourage applications from volunteers, aged 18 and up.

 Dr. Michael Hoff teaches Classical Art and Archaeology at the University of Nebraska-Lincoln, where he is Professor of Art History.
 Professor Hoff has spent considerable time in Greece over the last 30 years participating in archaeological research and has excavated in Athens, Corinth, Nemea, and on Crete.
 Professor Hoff currently excavates in Turkey at the Roman city of Antiochia ad Cragum.

 Contact: Professor Michael Hoff Department of Art and Art History 120 Richards Hall Lincoln, NE 68588-0114 - email@example.com - (402) 472-5342

 Antiochia ad Cragum is located in the village of Güney, approximately 20 km southeast of Gazipasa, on the south Turkish coast.
 Project headquarters is located in Gazipasa, approximately 40 kms southwest of Alanya.
 The city of Gazipasa is modest size, with a population of approximately 22,000 people.